httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 {"id": "123", "author": "Camilleri"}
 ~~~
-{: title="Response with Content-Location header"}
+{: title="Response with Content-Location Header"}

 # Examples of Unsolicited Digest {#examples-unsolicited}

 The following examples demonstrate interactions where a server responds with a
-`Content-Digest` or `Repr-Digest` fields even though the client did not solicit one using
+`Content-Digest` or `Repr-Digest` field, even though the client did not solicit one using
 `Want-Content-Digest` or `Want-Repr-Digest`.

 Some examples include JSON objects in the content.
 For presentation purposes, objects that fit completely within the line-length limits
 are presented on a single line using compact notation with no leading space.
 Objects that would exceed line-length limits are presented across multiple lines
-(one line per key-value pair) with 2 spaces of leading indentation.
+(one line per key-value pair) with two spaces of leading indentation.

 Checksum mechanisms defined in this document are media-type agnostic
 and do not provide canonicalization algorithms for specific formats.